How to plan your first wildlife safari in Africa

 A good safari hat and sunscreen lotion is always recommended as you will spend hours out in the sun.
 You don’t want to get heatstroke or a lousy tan!
 Get a good camera with a decent enough zoom function.
 Bring batteries and power banks to keep all your gizmos charged if you are going to be out the whole day.

-We run many of these tiger safaris around the Indian subcontinent.
+We run many of these trips around the African subcontinent.
 Be sure to check out the tours that we offer.

 Please let us know in comments, what are your dream parks in the African continent.